marcellourbani/vscode_abap_remote_fs/README.md

 ## Features

-Connect to your SAP server using the ADT interface, edit, save and activate files The complete list of editable objects depends on your installation, on my local 7.51 works for:
+Connect to your SAP server using the ADT interface, edit, save and activate files The complete list of editable objects depends on your installation, on my local 7.52 works for:

 - programs/includes
 - function groups
 - classes
 - transformations (except creation)
+- CDS and tables (display, didn't try saving)

 ![anim](https://user-images.githubusercontent.com/2453277/48232926-30a78d80-e3ab-11e8-8a12-00844431f9af.gif)